PrabhDeveloper-hub/RoadConnect/README.md

 `src` - Contains all the source code of the game

-`src/shared` - Contains all the reusable template code `src/shared/global.d.ts` - It has declared modules for all the file types used as sprites and plugins to be used in the game `src/shared/index-template.hbs` - An HBS file is a template file created by Handlebars, a web template system.
+`src/shared` - Contains all the reusable template code.

+`src/shared/global.d.ts` - It has declared modules for all the file types used as sprites and plugins to be used in the game.

+`src/shared/index-template.hbs` - An HBS file is a template file created by Handlebars, a web template system.
 It contains a template written in HTML code and embedded with Handlebars expressions.
 An HBS file performs the same function as a .HANDLEBARS file.
 Handlebars is a JavaScript library that helps developers create cleaner code.
 A Handlebars template includes a series of Handlebars expressions that look something like this: `{{inputobject}}`.